JSONScript/jsonscript/README.md

 Parallel execution is expressed as the object with each key containing an execution step - see [Sequential execution] for details about execution steps.

 Each execution step has a name - its key in the object.
-This key can be a string starting from letter and containing letters, numbers and symbols "_" and "-".
+This key should be a valid identifier - a string starting from lowercase letter and containing letters, numbers and symbols "_" and "-".

-Interpreter will not wait for the results of any steps in the object to start executing other steps, as long as this steps do not refer to the results of other steps (see below), although a special key `$concurrency` can be used to limit the maximum number of steps executing in parallel.
-Interpreter should also allow setting the default maximum concurrency used if this key is not present.
+Interpreter will not wait for the completion of any steps in the object to start executing other steps, as long as this steps do not refer to the results of other steps (see below), although a special key `$concurrency` can be used to limit the maximum number of steps executing in parallel.
+Interpreter should also allow setting the default maximum concurrency that will be used if this key is absent.

 The implementation of parallel execution is determined by the implementation of the interpreter and the features available in the host language - it can use threads, fibers, event loops, etc.

 The result of parallel execution is the JSON object with the same keys containing the results of each keys.

-Execution steps in parallel execution can refer to the results of other steps in the same object and they can refer to the results of other instruction executed previously - see Examples and [References to the previous results].
+Execution steps in parallel execution can refer to the results of other steps in the same object and they can refer to the results of other instructions executed previously - see Examples and [References].
+If that is the case, the step will wait for the completion of the step which result it needs.

 If steps do not use results of other steps, the order in which execution steps are started is not defined and can be different every time the script is called.
 It is wrong to assume that the order of starting parallel tasks will be the same as the order of keys in JSON.